 - How are you feeling today?

 Here, the inquirer limits the possible responses.
-Closed questions include dichotomous questions (two possible responses) and multiple-choice questions (more than two possible responses).
+Closed questions include dichotomous questions (2 possible responses) and multiple-choice questions (more than 2 possible responses).

 - Where exactly are you feeling the pain?

 - What was your job before your retirement?

 - Is your pain in the area of the knee or the calf?